JeffCohen/workbook/books/kiei925/1-setup/2-orientation/2-terminal.md

 cd ~/code
 ```

-Now you want to change to a subdirectory, `~/code/sandbox`:
+Suppose you want to change to a subdirectory, `~/code/sandbox`:

 > TIP: Use your up and down arrow keys
 to recall previous commands.